chartjs/chartjs-plugin-annotation/docs/samples/label/image.md

-# Using canvas as content
+# Using images as content

 ```js chart-editor
 // <block:setup:3>